• Skip to primary navigation

 Cookie Dough

-1. In the bowl of a stand mixer, using paddle attachment, cream together the peanut butter and soft butter, until well combined, about 4 to 5 minutes.
+1. In the bowl of a stand mixer, using the paddle attachment, cream together the peanut butter and soft butter, until well combined, about 4 to 5 minutes.
 The mixture will be smooth and fluffy.

 2. To the peanut butter mixture, add the brown sugar, white sugar, eggs, and vanilla.
 Beat until completely mixed, about 4 minutes.